bentcooke/greengrass-v2-sagemaker-edge-manager-python/README.md

 }
 ```

+* **DeviceFleetName** is the name of your Edge Manager Device Fleet name created in the step Create the Edge Manager Device Fleet
 * **BucketName** is where your inference results will be uploaded to.
 This is the bucket you created in the step Setup S3 bucket for Inference Results.
 * **UnixSocketName** is the name of the socket in which other Greengrass compoenents can communicate with the Edge Manager Agent.
 Ensure it is set to ``/tmp/sagemaker_edge_agent_example.sock``.